-Walt Disney, the master storyteller, might imagine the history of the office something like this: Back in the 1930s, this lot had a simple bungalow house with a garage in the rear.
+The history of the office might have been something like this: Back in the 1930s, this lot had a simple bungalow house with a garage in the rear.
 Remnants of the driveway, the original garage structure, and the garage doors have survived and can be seen as part of the current office structure.
 In the early 1950s, the garage was remodeled into a living space for the owners while the frame house was torn down and replaced by the current brick house.
 Once that house was complete, they moved into the house and remodeled the garage into an office.

 The actual design of the office was developed during the winter and spring of 2000.
 Construction took place during that summer of 2000.
 The office uses similar materials as in the house to connect the two structures with unified visual themes.

 A diversity of spaces is more productive.
 The new concept is called activity-based workplace design, tailoring spaces for the kind of work to be done.

 I had a dog door installed in the house the day before moving in 1995.
 But, when the office was built in 2000, I didn't think it would be as necessary.
 After more than a decade of getting up to open the door for the dogs, I finally installed one there, also.
 I tried several different models and finally just bought 2 doors that matched the one in the house and installed them between the studs in the bathroom.
 I filled the depth of the wall with some white tin flashing.
 The double flaps helped insulate and weatherproof the door and the opening.
 The dogs, Manhattan and Brooklyn, adapted to the new door easily.

 The Japanese storeroom.

 Industrial loft spaces.